The kids love this squash, but it may be because it is disguised somewhat. When served, it resembles noodles.

 You can cook the second half or wrap it in plastic wrap and save in the refrigerator for up to one week.

 Seasoning and Presentation

 Add seasoning as you wish.
 As the name suggests, we often treat the squash as if it is spaghetti noodles.
 Some families like to put just butter and salt on their “noodles” and serve.
-Others, like Nana, sprinkle with olive oil or butter and her favorite Italian seasonings and serve it as a side.
 Another popular option is to make a meal out of it by adding your favorite marinara sauce and meatballs.